StevenJohnss/Storefront-App/README.md

 instead of the `store` database later on.

 ### Setting up postgresql
-we will use docker to pull a postgresql db Image, Now all you need to do is run "docker-compose up -d" after the docker-compose.yml finishes you will have a new running conatiner with postgresql DB
+we will use docker to pull a postgresql db Image, Now all you need to do is run `docker-compose up -d` after the docker-compose.yml finishes you will have a new running conatiner with postgresql DB

 ### Install the modules
-Run `npm run install` or `yarn` to install all required modules.
+Run `npm install` or `yarn` to install all required modules.
 I prefer yarn myself

 ### Run the automated tests
-Run `yarn test` to build the serer and run Jasmine tests as often as you would like.
+Run `npm run test` or `yarn test` to build the serer and run Jasmine tests as often as you would like.
 The test will switch to the `storefront_test` database automatically, run db-migrate, run the tests and revert everything again and switch back to the `storefront_dev` database for normal use.